sandreas/tone/README.md

 # tone

-`tone` is a utility to dump and modify audio metadata.
-It is written in `C#` and utilizes the awesome [atldotnet] library.
+`tone` is a cross platform utility to dump and modify audio metadata for a wide variety of formats.
+It is written in pure `C#`, deployed as single binary and utilizes the awesome [atldotnet] library to provide support for a wide variety of audio and metadata formats.

 > Important note: `tone` is in a pretty early state of development and may contain
 > bugs or missing features as well as missing documentation, so it might be a good